Every trader needs a trading plan and we have a planning template just for you!

 - STEP 5: Review your game plan every day to see whether things are going according to what you expect.
 This allows you to adjust your money management stops and your target zones in a non-emotional way.

-Download this free trading plan template from MarketClub, print it, and stick with it!
+Download your free template from MarketClub, print it, and stick with it!

 Use your trading plan along with MarketClub to reduce emotion and listen only to the markets.

-Try MarketClub today and put your plan to use right away.
+Try MarketClub today and put your plan in action.